Getting the right balance of nutrition before, during and after exercise is a common challenge for cyclists and runners.

 We know that natural foods contain a good balance of fructose and glucose, the fuels that are best for performance and best for your stomach, which is why we have based our recipes around tasty and delicious dried fruits and real foods.

-Remember, it's so much more than just eating Carbs.
-By ensuring the optimal balance of 100% natural carbs, protein, fibre & fat means you'll go further, better and happier.
+Remember, it's so much more than just eating carbs.
+Ensuring the optimal balance of 100% natural carbs, protein, fibre and fat mean you'll go further, better and happier.

 Tasting delicious has another important bonus.
 Digestion starts in your mouth, releasing digestive enzymes when you eat something you love.
 And the more enjoyable the food, the more likely you’ll be to stay on top of your fuelling.